MEDTRONIC PLC BOARD OF DIRECTORS COMPENSATION COMMITTEE CHARTER

 The Compensation Committee will consist of at least three members of the Board who satisfy the New York Stock Exchange independence requirements for compensation committee members, as such requirements are interpreted by the Board in its business judgment.
 Additionally, members of the Compensation Committee will qualify as “non-employee directors” for purposes of Rule 16b-3 under the Exchange Act, and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.

-The members of the Committee are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.
-Unless a Committee Chair is designated by the full Board, the members of the Committee will elect a Chair by majority vote of the full Committee membership.
+The members of the Committee and Committee Chair are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.

 The Committee may, as it deems necessary or appropriate and at the Company's expense, obtain advice and assistance from internal or external legal or other advisers.
 The Committee has the sole authority to retain and terminate any compensation consultant to be used to assist in the evaluation of executive compensation and has sole authority to approve the consultant's fees and other retention terms and to periodically review such consultant’s performance.
 The Committee may select a compensation consultant, legal counsel, or other adviser only after taking into consideration the independence of the compensation consultant, legal counsel, or other adviser using factors established by law, the rules and regulations of the Securities and Exchange Commission, and the New York Stock Exchange listing standards, including the following: